andrewjjeon/andrewjjeon.github.io/_projects/lowrank.md

       Some motivation for why is that there is a strong need for techniques that minimize the amount of data needed to learn neural population dynamics due to experimental time and resource constraints.
 The long-term goal that the above paper is working towards is for a model to be able to actively learn the patterns of neurons that have the most informative neural responses to quickly learn the neural population dynamics (brain activity).

       This project used experimental data where a region of a mice brain was photostimulated with a laser.
-Specifically, patterns of neurons were photostimulated and the rest of region neuron's response (spikes) to that stimulation was recorded.
+Specifically, patterns of neurons were photostimulated and the rest of region neuron's response (spikes) to that stimulation was recorded.<br>

       <img src="/images/lowrank/spikes_detected.png" width="400" />
       <p>Spikes were determined as signal responses that were 6x greater than the baseline noise of the signal.</p>